vgrozd/BulkR/README.md

 One of the two default methods, "DESeq2"  or "MAST" can be specified.
 Alternatively, a user-defined analysis function can be accepted if it returns an accepted results format.

+### Systematic SVA

+This function performs SVA analysis with incresing number of SVs and stores the data in a BulkedExpression object.